Coldcard/firmware/docs/mk4-secure-elements.md

 cracked open the case, and can probe on the bus connections between MCU and SE1 or SE.
 Attackers may even have desoldered the SE1 and SE2 from the board, and put active circuits between them and the MCU (an active MiTM attack).
-[Regardless, we have improved the goop on all three parts in Mk4 and all the critical signals run on internal layers of the PCB.]
+[Even so, on the Mk4, we have improved the goop on all three parts and all these critical signals run on internal layers of the PCB.]

 The Mk4 will also support new "trick PIN" codes that will have side effects such as wiping or bricking the COLDCARD or providing access